GOD 74

 This unique release presents two of his rather obscure and lesser-known, but unique pieces, both composed for visual arts: a movie (Cinéma) and a ballet (Uspud).

-Renowned Serbian piano player Branka Parlić,
+Renowned Serbian pianist Branka Parlić,

 famous for her interpretations not only of Satie's works but also of other minimal composers like Philip Glass and Gavin Bryars,